LSambo02/Dapp/README.md

 - [x] Delete product
 - [x] Rules to put in a "to buy list"
 - [x] Estimated prices and "to buy list" with estimated value to be spent
-- [ ] Sub-shelves to a product that can have multiple brands/types
 - [x] Share list in 3rd party apps
 - [x] Allow user to automatically restock a product from "to buy list"

+### WORKING ON
+- [ ] disable <b>add product</b> button if no shelve have been created.
-- [ ] Allow user to use different currencies based on his preferences
+- [ ] Sub-shelves to a product that can have multiple brands/types
 - [ ] Delete a household
 - [ ] Global "to buy list"
+- [ ] Make it possible to submit the product expiration date when purchasing.
+- [ ] create an alert for products that have already been purchased and that the expiration date is about to expire.

+### FUTURE FEATURES
+- [ ] Save list for future analysis

+    Ex: This month I spent more/less than the previous one
+- [ ] Allow user to use different currencies based on his preferences
 - [ ] Temporary Product classification

     Ex: Something you need to buy when going to groceries but it's not an every month expense
 - [ ] Implement a invalidated Products Screens for after a temporary product has been bought not be permanently deleted unless the user explicitly asks for.
-- [ ] Save list for future analysis

-    Ex: This month I spent more/less than the previous one
 - [ ] Create a dashboard to track expenses bases on the saved lists
-- [ ] Make it possible to submit the product expiration date when purchasing.
-- [ ] create an alert for products that have already been purchased and that the expiration date is about to expire.
-- [ ] disable <b>add product</b> button if no shelve have been created.